-A. Philip Randolph and the efforts to eliminate employment discrimination
+A. Philip Randolph and the efforts to eliminate employment discrimination on the basis of race

-the entry of large numbers of women into the workforce
+large numbers of women in the workforce of munitions industries and serving in non-combat jobs in the military, including as pilots, clerks, computer scientists, and nurses

-the internment of West Coast Japanese-Americans in the U.S. and Canada
+the internment of West Coast Japanese Americans in the U.S. and Canada

-how the two world wars led to greater demands for civil rights for women, the African American community, and the LGBTQ community
+how the two world wars led to greater demands for civil rights for women and African Americans.

-Suggested Primary Source in Appendix E: Gordon Parks, Photographs of Ella Watson, African American resident of Washington, D.C., cleaning woman in government buildings (1942)

-Analyze the factors that contributed to the Cold War and describe the policy of containment as America’s response to Soviet expansionist policies, using evidence from primary sources to explain the differences between the Soviet and American political and economic systems; Soviet aggression in Eastern Europe; the Truman Doctrine, the Marshall Plan, NATO, and the Warsaw Pact.
+Analyze the factors that contributed to the Cold War and describe the policy of containment as a response by the United States to Soviet expansionist policies, using evidence from primary sources to explain the differences between the Soviet and American political and economic systems; Soviet aggression in Eastern Europe; the Korean War, United States support of anti-communist regimes in Latin America and Southeast Asia; the Truman Doctrine, the Marshall Plan, NATO, and the Warsaw Pact).

-Clarification Statement: Students address this standard in the context of the guiding question, “How should the United States respond to extreme ideologies?"

-Key Primary Source in Appendix E: Harry S. Truman, Address before the Joint Session of Congress [The Truman Doctrine] (1947)

-Suggested Primary Source in World History in Appendix F: Winston Churchill, “The Iron Curtain” speech (1946)

 Explain what communism is as an economic system and analyze the sources of Cold War conflict; on a political map of the world, locate the areas of Cold War conflict between the U.S. and the Soviet Union in the 1950s to the 1980s.

-Clarification Statement: Students can research and report on conflicts in particular areas, such as Korea, Germany, China, the Middle East, Africa, Central and South America, and Vietnam.
+Clarification Statement: Students can research and report on conflicts in particular areas, such as Korea, Germany, China, the Middle East, Africa, Central and South America, Cuba, and Vietnam.

-Analyze Eisenhower’s response to the Soviet Union’s launching of Sputnik (1957) and the nation’s increased commitment to space exploration and science in education.
+Analyze Dwight D. Eisenhower’s response to the Soviet Union’s launching of Sputnik (1957) and the nation’s increased commitment to space exploration and education in science.

-Summarize the diplomatic and military policies on the War in Vietnam of Presidents Eisenhower, Kennedy, Johnson, and Nixon and explain the intended and unintended consequences of the Vietnam War for the Vietnamese and Americans.
+Summarize the diplomatic and military policies on the War in Vietnam of Presidents Eisenhower, John F. Kennedy, Lyndon Johnson, and Richard Nixon and explain the intended and unintended consequences of the Vietnam War the Vietnamese and Americans.

-Analyze how the failure of communist economic policies and U.S.-sponsored resistance to Soviet military and diplomatic initiatives contributed to ending the Cold War.
+Key Primary Sources for Topic 3 in Appendix D

+Franklin D. Roosevelt, “Four Freedoms” speech (1941)

+Harry S. Truman, Address Before the Joint Session of Congress (The Truman Doctrine) (1947)

+Suggested Primary Sources for Topic 3 in Appendices D and E

+Franklin D. Roosevelt, First Annotated Typed Draft of War Address, “A Day of Infamy” speech delivered on radio (1941)

+Gordon Parks, Photographs of Ella Watson (1942)

+Robert M. Jackson, Opinion for the Supreme Court in West Virginia State Board of Education v.
+Barnette (1943)

+Winston Churchill, excerpts from “The Iron Curtain,” speech (1946)

-Key Primary Source in Appendix E: John F. Kennedy, Inaugural Address (1961)
+John F. Kennedy, Inaugural Address (1961)

-Suggested Primary Source in Appendix E: Ronald Reagan, Speech at Moscow State University (1988)
+See additional World War II and post-war sources in Appendix E

-Topic 4 Defending Democracy: the Cold War and Civil Rights at Home
+Topic 4: Defending Democracy: the Cold War and Civil Rights at Home

-Supporting Question: How did the United States respond to challenges to freedom at home during the Cold War?
+Supporting Question: How did the U.S. government respond to challenges to freedom at home during the Cold War?

-Research and analyze one of the following domestic policies of Presidents Truman and Eisenhower: Truman’s Fair Deal, the Taft-Hartley Act (1947), or the Social Security Disability Insurance Act (1956).
+Research and analyze one the domestic policies of Presidents Truman and Eisenhower (e.g., Truman’s Fair Deal, the Taft-Hartley Act of 1947, the Federal-Aid Highway Act of 1956 or the Social Security Disability Insurance Act of 1956).

-Analyze the roots of domestic anticommunism in the 1950s, the origins and consequences of, and the resistance to McCarthyism, researching and reporting on people, situations, and institutions such as Whittaker Chambers, Alger Hiss, FBI Director Edgar Hoover, Senator Joseph McCarthy, Senator Margaret Chase Smith, Julius and Ethel Rosenberg, the American Communist Party, the Federal Bureau of Investigation, the House Committee on Un-American Activities, and congressional investigations into the Lavender Scare.
+Analyze the roots of domestic communism and anti-communism in the 1950s, the origins and consequences of, and the resistance to McCarthyism, researching and reporting on people and institutions such as Whittaker Chambers, Alger Hiss, FBI Director J. Edgar Hoover, Senators Joseph McCarthy and Margaret Chase Smith, Julius and Ethel Rosenberg, the American Communist Party, the House Committee on Un-American Activities, and congressional investigations into the Lavender Scare).

-Suggested Primary Source in Appendix E: Margaret Chase Smith, “Declaration of Conscience” speech (1950)

-Analyze the causes and consequences of important domestic Cold War trends in the United States, including economic growth and declining poverty, the G. I. Education bill, the baby boom, the growth of suburbs and home ownership, the increase in education levels, and the development of mass media and consumerism).
+Analyze the causes and consequences of important domestic Cold War trends in the United States (e.g., economic growth and declining poverty, the G. I. Education bill, the decline in women’s employment, climb in the birthrate, the growth of suburbs and home ownership, the increase in education levels, the impact of television and increased consumerism).